-A major part of discipline is learning how to talk with children.
+A major part of discipline is learning how to talk to kids so they will listen.
 The way you talk to your child teaches him how to talk to others.
 Here are some talking tips we have learned with our children:

 Open your request with the child’s name, “Lauren, will you please…”

 3. Stay Brief When You Talk to Kids

 We use the one-sentence rule: Put the main directive in the opening sentence.
 The longer you ramble, the more likely your child is to become parent-deaf.
 Too much talking is a very common mistake when dialoguing about an issue.
 It gives the child the feeling that you’re not quite sure what it is you want to say.
 If she can keep you talking, she can get you sidetracked.

 4. Stay Simple When You Talk to Kids

 Use short sentences with one-syllable words.
 Listen to how kids communicate with each other and take note.
 When your child shows that glazed, disinterested look, you are no longer being understood.

 5. Ask Your Child to Repeat the Request Back to You

 If he can’t, it’s too long or too complicated.